-Targeted outcome 6.4 Council receives a return on the community's investment in land to enhance economic and community outcomes 2019-2020 Significant activities Comment Status 6.4.1 Identify and develop strategic opportunities for Redland City Council land holdings In March 2020, the Shayher Group signed a Memorandum of Understanding with Council to progress as the preferred developer to deliver the Capalaba Town Centre Revitalisation Project.

-Targeted outcome 6.5 Growth in key sectors identified in Council's Economic Development Framework is supported through the development and implementation of action plans by the Industry Economic Development Advisory Board (EDAB) 2019-2020 Significant activities Comment Status 6.5.1 Provide secretariat support to the Redlands Economic Development Advisory Board The Redlands Economic Development Advisory Board met three times throughout the year and provided input into the development of the draft Manufacturing Industry Sector Plan and the draft Redlands Coast Smart and Connected City Strategy.
+Targeted outcome 6.4 Council receives a retroutcomes urn on the community's investment in land to enhance economic and commun ity 2019-2020 Significant activities Comment Statu 6.4.1 Identify and develop strategic opportunities for Redland City Council land holdings In March 2020, the Shayher Group signed a Memorandum of Understanding with Council to progress as the preferred developer to deliver the Capalaba Town Centre Revitalisation Project. identified in Council's Economic Development Framework is supported through olans by the Industry Economic Development Advisory Board (EDAB) the 2019-2020 Significant activities Comment Statu 6.5.1 Provide secretariat support to the Redlands Economic Development Advisory Board The Redlands Economic Development Advisory Board met three times throughout the year and provided input into the development of the draft Manufacturing Industry Sector Plan and the draft Redlands Coast Smart and Connected City Strategy.
 6.5.2 Deliver industry-enabling action plans and a targeted investment attraction strategy industry sector plan The implementation of initiatives under the Health Care and Social Assistance Industry Sector Plan 2018-2023, Education and Training Industry Sector Plan 2018-2023, and Rural Enterprise Industry Sector Plan 2019-2024 continued to be progressed, particularly focusing on the development and refinement of a business database for each industry sector.
 However, some projects such as the planning for the city-wide Courses and Careers Expo and Health Care and Social Assistance Summit have been pushed back due to COVID-19.
 The Manufacturing Preliminary Analysis Study, which provides a comprehensive environmental scan of the economic, socio-cultural, technological and regulatory opportunities and constraints affecting manufacturing in Redlands Coast was completed.